RomanBase/flutter_control/README.md

-Controllers and Streams workflow to separate app logic from Widgets.
+Controller - Stream workflow to separate app logic from Widgets.

 AppFactory instance for object initialization and storage.
 Also works as global multi-stream.